Grey Nuns: Participation in the residential school system

-Students at the schools were subjected to physical and Sexual abuse; insufficient food; and being forbidden to speak their native languages or engage in their cultural practices.
+Students at the schools were subjected to physical and sexual abuse; insufficient food; and being forbidden to speak their native languages or engage in their cultural practices.
 This treatment has been deemed cultural genocide by the final report of the Truth and Reconciliation Commission.

-The Sisters worked at one of the most notorious schools, St. Anne's Indian Residential School (located in Fort Albany, Ontario), where a homemade electric chair was reportedly used on the children for the amusement of the staff, among other severe abuses.
-Survivor testimony later sparked a long-running OPP investigation; two nuns were eventually convicted of assault for their actions at St Anne's.
-The Sisters also worked at the Holy Angels Residential School in Fort Chipewyan.
+The sisters worked at one of the most notorious schools, St. Anne's Indian Residential School in Fort Albany, Ontario, where a homemade electric chair was reportedly used on the children for the amusement of the staff, among other severe abuses.
+Survivor testimony later sparked a long-running Ontario Provincial Police investigation; two nuns were eventually convicted of assault for their actions at St Anne's.
+The sisters also worked at the Holy Angels Residential School in Fort Chipewyan.
 The Mikisew Cree First Nation, Athabasca Chipewyan First Nation and Fort Chipewyan Métis Community have hired archaeologists from the University of Alberta to search the grounds of the school for unmarked graves reported by former students.
 The search began in March 2022.

 Other residential schools where the sisters worked include Île-à-la-Crosse Residential School, Lac la Biche (Notre Dame des Victoires) Residential School, St. Albert (Youville) Residential School, Qu'Appelle Indian Residential School, St. Boniface Residential School, Assiniboia Indian Residential School, Shubenacadie Indian Residential School, Fort Providence Residential School, Blue Quills Residential School, the residence at Fort Smith, Fort Resolution Indian Residential School, and Chesterfield Inlet (Turquetil Hall) Residential School.

 The Sisters and the Oblates objected to the characterization of their actions during the IRSSA process, stating that they felt many students had positive experiences and that some of their members had been falsely accused.

 As of 2018, the Sisters had not turned over several thousand photos and records which they had promised to return to the National Centre for Truth and Reconciliation.
 As of 2021, the Catholic Church as a whole had not issued a formal apology for its role in the residential school system, although some dioceses and orders had issued their own apologies.